deviousdevops/ie-bank-2024/docs/product_owner.md

 ### Objective 2: Enhance System Reliability and Performance
 **Key Results:**
-1. Maintain a 99.9% uptime of all core functionalities (login, account view, transfers) during business hours.
+1. Increase the percentage of successful login requests from 90% to 99%.
-2. Reduce the average page load time on the user portal from 2.5s to under 1.5s.
+2. Decrease the average time for a money transfer to complete from 3 seconds to under 2 seconds.
-3. Decrease the number of critical error logs in production by 50%.
+3. Increase the number of concurrent users the application can handle from 100 to 1,000 with an average response time under 2 seconds.
-4. Ensure the application can handle a load of 1,000 concurrent users with an average response time under 2 seconds.
+4. Decrease the number of critical error logs in production by 50%.
-5. Achieve 100% completion of performance testing scenarios covering peak load, stress, and endurance testing.
+5. Decrease the average page load time on the user portal from 2.5s to under 1.5s.

 ---